wendyfyx/wendyfyx.github.io/index.md

 <div class="about-me">
 <div style="flex: 1 1">
-I'm a third year <a href="https://ngp.usc.edu/">Neuroscience</a> PhD student advised by <a href="https://keck.usc.edu/faculty-search/paul-m-thompson/">Dr. Paul Thompson</a> at the Imaging Genetics Center at the University of Southern California.
+I'm a <a href="https://ngp.usc.edu/">Neuroscience</a> PhD candidate advised by <a href="https://keck.usc.edu/faculty-search/paul-m-thompson/">Dr. Paul Thompson</a> at the Imaging Genetics Center at the University of Southern California.
 My research involves diffusion MRI analysis for mapping micro- and macro-structural changes of white matter tracts in neurodegenerative diseases.
-I'm also interested in developing and applying ML/DL methods for large-scale multi-site neuroimaging data to promote reproducibility and reliability of results.
+I'm also interested in developing and applying machine learning and AI methods for large-scale multi-site neuroimaging data to promote reproducibility and reliability of results.
 <br/>
 For all inquiries, please email me at <b>&lt;yixuefen at usc.edu&gt;</b>.
 </div>